 Eating too few calories may sabotage your weight-loss efforts by slowing down your body's calorie-burning power to conserve.

 Read more: Recommended Caloric Intake for Weight Loss

 When choosing fruits, vegetables and lean proteins, make sure you focus on the freshest choices.
 Fruits that come in jars or may contain added sugar, which will add unnecessary calories and potentially sabotage your weight loss.
 Try cutting up some fresh fruit and add a sprinkle of cinnamon instead.

 Also, watch out for vegetables in sauces, as those sauces can contain added fat, calories and excess salt.
 Steam fresh vegetables and add a splash of soy sauce or paprika for flavor.
 You'll lose more weight in a month if you avoid unnecessary calories.

 Read more: Top 10 Healthiest Fruits and Vegetables

 Add Exercise to Drop Pounds

-Although you potentially can drop 4 to 5 lbs. in one month safely through healthy diet changes alone, you can accelerate your weight loss if you add exercise to your routine.
-According to the Harvard School of Public Health, dieters who exercised regularly -- half an hour to an hour each day -- burned 400 calories per day on average through exercise.
-That will translate into an additional 4 lbs. weight loss for one month, bringing your total to around 10 lbs.
+Although you potentially can drop 4 to 5 pounds in one month safely through healthy diet changes alone, you can accelerate your weight loss if you add exercise to your routine.